vovan-/swimmer-datafiled-garmin/README.md

 ![SwimmersField Screenshot](/docs/img/SwimmersField-emulator.png)

-SwimmersField Data Filed for Garmin Connect IQ store.
+Updated SwimmersField Data Filed for Garmin Connect IQ store.
-This is a free complex Data Field for the Fenix 3 watch that shows multiple values as a single field or as a top field of two fields layout.
+This is a free complex Data Field for the Fenix 3 watch that shows multiple values in a single field layout.
 SwimmersField is open source, its code can be found at github: https://github.com/vovan-/swimmer-datafiled-garmin